infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 ---
 ## Description
-MI API allows to read input and write output parameters sent into transactions.
+The MI API allows for reading input parameters and writing output parameters sent into transactions.
 Supports both single and multiple transactions, custom logic and validation.
-It can be used to abort transaction based on own validation.
-Provides error managment.
+It can for example be used to abort transaction based on own validation.
+Also Provides error management.

 ## Features